BAMUM Slit-Drum with Sculpted Head-Handles (Tam Mayoh-Mabouo — Royal Festival Voice)

 2. Ritual Function and the Voice of the Festival

 Slit drums of this scale are not used for casual music; they are the "voice" of the chiefdom.
-As Hornek explicitly confirms, the elaborate decoration and the carved heads "indicate that this log drum was used for rather special festivities."
-The projecting heads allowed multiple men to lift and transport the incredibly heavy object into the public square.
+As Hornek notes, the elaborate decoration and the carved heads "indicate that this log drum was used for rather special festivities."
+The projecting heads allowed multiple men to lift and transport the heavy object into the public square.
 When struck with heavy wooden mallets, the resonant booming of the drum could be heard for miles, directing the rhythm of elite mask dances and sonically uniting the entire community during royal celebrations.

-3. Patina, Material Weathering, and Age Verification
+3. Patina, Material Weathering, and Surface History

 Summary